• Get a full understanding of why high self esteem children seem to have an easier time!

 More than once she has been more or less depressed after an exam because she was sure she would fail when in fact she got the highest grade possible.
 This is what I mean when I say that signs of low self esteem often aren't in touch with actual reality.

 It's all down to our feelings inside.
-And feelings, my friend, can really lie!
+And feelings, my friend, even though they are powerful and should be felt, are often not saying the truth.
+They are lying!

 It can thus really be true when we say that we can be our own worst enemy!